saicharan-balina/smart-ticketing-system/README.md

 ![Python](https://img.shields.io/badge/Python-3.9+-blue)
 ![Framework](https://img.shields.io/badge/Framework-FastAPI-blueviolet)

 A smart, API-driven solution for assigning support tickets.
-It prioritizes critical issues, matches tickets to the right agent skills, and ensures a balanced workload across the team.
+This project intelligently prioritizes critical issues, matches tickets to the right agent skills, and ensures a balanced workload across the team.
+Our solution is designed as a robust, stateful, and scalable microservice.

 ---